Image of Hair Salon accessories

 • Used for: Boosting cash flow and paying off debt

 Like many small business owners, our client started her company with the help of family members.
 She was lent 35K to get her new hair salon off the ground.
-There with no set terms or time frames in place to repay the funds—just generous and supportive loved ones.

 After operating for over a year, our client knew it was time to repay her family.
 Then COVID-19 happened and everything changed.
 While her shop remained open throughout the pandemic, business slowed down dramatically.